 3.2.
 Divergences: The Most Powerful OBV Signal

-Divergences occur when the indicator’s direction disagrees with the price’s direction, often acting as a powerful early warning of potential price shifts.
+Divergences occur when the indicator’s direction disagrees with the price’s direction.
+This is often an early warning of a potential reversal.

 - Bearish Divergence (a sell signal): happens when price pushes to a new high, but the line fails to make a new high.
-This is a huge warning sign.
-It tells a trader that even though price looks strong, the volume behind the move is weak, suggesting institutional investors aren’t participating and the trend is running out of fuel.
+This signals a significant discrepancy.
+It tells a trader that even though price looks strong, the volume behind the move is weak, suggesting the move lacks broad participation and may be losing momentum.

 - Bullish Divergence (a buy signal): forms when the price chart prints a new low, while the line simultaneously carves out a higher low.
 This is a very positive sign, suggesting sellers are becoming exhausted and buyers are quietly accumulating positions, even as price is falling.